Rapptz/discord.py/docs/ext/commands/extensions.rst

 Reloading
 -----------

-When you make a change to the extension and want to reload the references, the library comes with a function to do this for you, :meth:`Bot.reload_extension`.
+When you make a change to the extension and want to reload the references, the library comes with a function to do this for you, :meth:`.Bot.reload_extension`.

 .. code-block:: python3